Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Successive Convex Program Formulation

-The objective \cref{eq:objsub} imposes the minimizes the distance between the position of the previous iteration and the optimization variable $\hat{z}_\mathcal{C}$. \cref{eq:consub} imposes a relaxed condition on the optimization variable to be inside the ellipsoid.
-These relaxed conditions are lossless since the minimization of the objective guarantees that the optimization vector is always positioned on the surface of the ellipsoid, maximizing the distance from its center.
+The objective \cref{eq:objsub} minimizes the distance between the position of the previous iteration and the optimization variable $\hat{z}_\mathcal{C}$. \cref{eq:consub} imposes a relaxed condition on the optimization variable to be inside the ellipsoid.
+This relaxed condition is lossless since the minimization of the objective guarantees that the optimization vector is always positioned on the surface of the ellipsoid, maximizing the distance from its center.

-Once $\hat{z}_\mathcal{C}$ is determined, the solution is transformed back into the physical space using the equation $ \vec{z}_\mathcal{B}^k = \boldsymbol{V} \boldsymbol{D}^{-1}\hat{z}_\mathcal{C}^k$.
-After obtaining $\vec{z}_i^{j,k}=\vec{z}_\mathcal{B}^k$, a linearization of the \gls{ca} constraint of \cref{eq:keepout} is applied.
-Specifically, the dot product between the gradient of $\smd$ computed at the point located on the ellipsoid surface and the vector going from that point to the optimized trajectory point must be positive.
-This ensures that the new optimized relative position lies within the hemispace defined by the plane tangent to the ellipse on $\vec{z}_i^{j,k}$, as shown in \cref{fig:minors}.
-The equation of the constraint is, then
+Once $\hat{z}_\mathcal{C}$ is determined, the solution is transformed back into the physical space using the equation $ \vec{z}_\mathcal{B}^k = \vec{V} \vec{D}\hat{z}_\mathcal{C}^k$.
+Now, the linearization of the \gls{koz} constraint is performed on $\vec{z}^k$.
+The dot product between the gradient of \gls{smd} computed on $\vec{z}^k$ and the vector going from $\vec{z}^k$ to the optimized trajectory point $\vec{r}^k$ must be positive.
+With the aid of \cref{fig:minors}, the constraint is employed by ensuring that the green red vectors both point outwards from the ellipsoid.
+The equation of the constraint in iteration $k$ is (including also the indexes $j$ and $i$)